michaelpclisbee/michaelpclisbee.github.io/README.md

 <details><summary>CLICK TO EXPAND</summary>

 <p>For Artifact One in Category One: Software Engineering/Design, I selected work done in CS320 – Software Testing, Automation and Quality Assurance, which focuses on locating and resolving software security vulnerabilities by creating secure code and testing procedures to locate issues before code implementation.
 My enhancement plan included expanding the complexity of my Unit Test files created in Java and edited and implemented using Visual Studio, Terminal and XCode.
 In addition, enhancements were made to the associated ContactTest.java and ContactServiceTest.java files linked to their respective java files.
-This demonstrated skills learned in altering Java code to be more secure, as well as in the creation of efficient test files, created specifically for their respective java files for testing.
-As seen in the Structural Model representation below, each unit test requirement has attributes and methods included which complete the process or unit test needs.</p>
+This demonstrated skills learned in altering Java code to be more secure, as well as in the creation of efficient test files, created specifically for their respective java files for testing. </p>

 <img width="228" alt="image" src="https://user-images.githubusercontent.com/73085066/184496102-ebdc6e07-cc5b-4e13-9b91-6d2c6d779ba1.png">

+<p>As seen in the Structural Model representation above, each unit test requirement has attributes and methods included which complete the process or unit test needs.</p>

 <i><b>Narrative</b></i>